So you want to bet NFL preseason football, do you?

 For those bettors who like a challenge, Week 4 of the preseason could be the trickiest week of the entire NFL schedule – preseason, regular season and playoffs – to wager on.

-Editor's note: Originally published in August 2015.
+Editor's note: Some parts originally published in August 2015.